openSUSE/news-o-o/_posts/2025/oSAS-call-for-speakers.md

 In 2025, we aim to include more cross-distro talks, focusing on collaboration with other distribution communities such as AlmaLinux, Debian, and Ubuntu.

 ## Topics
-We welcome talks in various categories.
+We welcome talks in a wide range of categories that reflect both technical depth and community relevance.
 Topics may include, but are not limited to:

+### Technical Topics

-- **openSUSE Technologies:** Leap, Tumbleweed, MicroOS, Open Build Service, openQA, YaST
+- **openSUSE in Action**: Leap, Tumbleweed, MicroOS, openQA, YaST, and local deployment stories
+- **Building with Open Build Service (OBS)**: Packaging, collaboration, and automation
-- **Desktop Environments & Applications:** GNOME, KDE, XFCE
+- **Localized Desktop Environments & Tools**: GNOME, KDE, XFCE with Indian language support
-- **Office Suite, Graphic Art, Multimedia:** LibreOffice, Calligra, GIMP, Inkscape
+- **FOSS for Creative & Educational Use**: LibreOffice, GIMP, Inkscape in schools, colleges, and startups
-- **Multilingualization Support:** Input methods, translation
-- **Cloud, Virtualization, Containers, and Orchestration:** Kubernetes, Rancher
-- **Security and Package Supply Chains:** Vulnerability management
-- **Embedded and IoT applications**
-- **Other applications running on openSUSE**

-Additionally, we welcome topics that are not related to a specific technology.
-Examples include:

-- Overview of FLOSS technologies
-- Development, Quality Assurance, Translation
+- **Cloud & DevOps Technologies**: Kubernetes, Rancher, Docker – real-world implementations in India
+- **Cybersecurity & Digital Safety**: Securing the open-source stack and managing vulnerabilities
+- **IoT & Embedded Systems in India**: Applications in smart cities, agriculture, and local innovations
+- **openSUSE in Government & Institutions**: Adoption stories and digital infrastructure

+### Community and Practice Topics

+- **FLOSS Ecosystem Overviews & Trends**
-- Tips & Tricks, Experience stories (success or failure), Best practices
+- **Tips, Experience Stories (Success or Failure), and Best Practices**
-- Marketing and community management
-- Education
+- **FOSS in Indian Education and Curriculum Integration**

 ## Types of Sessions
 We are inviting proposals for the following types of sessions: